-Analysis | The GOP floats punishing 13 of its members.
-Their sin?
-Giving Biden a ‘win.’
+Analysis | GOP floats punishment for its 13 apostates

 Schlapp also derided the bill’s specifics, while pointing to the debunked idea that very little of it actually involves infrastructure.
 But her tweet about the interview made clear what she thought was most worth emphasizing — the raw politics.

 Meadows’s comments, in particular, are something to behold.
-Greene was stripped of her committee assignments for having advocated violence against Democrats, among many other extreme comments and conspiracy theories.
+Greene was stripped of her committee assignments for having advocated violence against Democrats, among many other extreme comments and baseless claims.
 (And it wasn’t Republicans stripping her of her assignments; it was Democrats.)
 Meadows apparently views voting against one’s own party as a bigger deal than that.
-And the party seems to agree, given its new push comes even as yet another House member, Rep. Paul Gosar (R-Ariz.), is again toying with the idea of violence against Democrats.
+And the party seems to agree, given its new push comes even as yet another House member, Rep. Paul A. Gosar (R-Ariz.), is again toying with the idea of violence against Democrats.
 There appears to be no similar push to punish Gosar or even rebuke him.

 To be clear, there is a valid argument here that the political gamesmanship is important, especially as it pertains to the next big piece of legislation on Biden’s agenda.
 The passage of Biden’s larger spending bill had been tied to passing the infrastructure bill, with liberals saying they wanted the bigger bill passed first before supporting the infrastructure bill.
 In the end, some liberals still held out.
 Clearing this hurdle means the bigger bill can now get more earnest consideration, though significant hurdles remain among party moderates like Sens.
 Joe Manchin III (D-W.Va.) and Kyrsten Sinema (D-Ariz.).

 It’s also true that this probably helps Democrats politically in the case they can make to voters ahead of the 2022 election.
-Biden promised bipartisanship, and he delivered something that literally required winning votes from the other side.
+Biden promised bipartisanship, and he delivered something that required winning votes from the other side.

 But also consider how the politics of this are being described.
-These 13 members are assumed to be members of the team and that they should do what’s best for the party, first and foremost.
+These 13 members are assumed to be members of the team and they should do what’s best for the party, first and foremost.
 By and large, it doesn’t allow for the idea that, just maybe, they were voting for something they thought was a good idea or was good for their constituencies.

 And those constituencies mattered.
 Nearly half of the 13 supposed apostates — six — come from New York and New Jersey, which stood to benefit more than most places from the bill.